nevernotsean/miltons-local/wp-content/plugins/store-locator-le/readme.txt

 == Changelog ==

 Visit the [Store Locator Plus Release Notes page](https://www.storelocatorplus.com/support/documentation/store-locator-plus/release-notes/) for the full change log.

+= 4.4.17 2016-Jan-22 =

+Disable & delete Experience add-on during update as that needs to be upgraded to 4.4.03 or a fatal error will occur during install.

+= 4.4.13 2016-Jan-21 =

+Enhancements

+* Simpler look-and-feel of the Info page with a brief "How To Use" as the main focus along with a 2m intro video.
+* Revised info tab uses the built-in WordPress RSS feed for news.

+Changes

+* Remove Freemius support interface system.
+* Users with 'manage_slp_user' capability can now assign terms (categories) to stores.

 = 4.4.12 2016-Jan-13 =